Thai cave rescue: Water pumps failed after last boy removed

 The Australians compared parts of the journey to moving through the S-bend of toilet.
 They said there were three main sumps about 10 to 20 metres long.

-Divers were underwater for 10 metres at a time then walking a few hundred metres before diving again.–Guardian Service
+Divers were underwater for 10 metres at a time then walking a few hundred metres before diving again.

+Meanwhile, the medical officer with the British Cave Rescue Council, which provided eight divers and three support staff to assist the Thai authorities, said the schoolboys will face psychological challenges in the near future as they attempt to recover.

+Dr Brendan Sloan said it can take time to readjust following such a dramatic event, but the fact that there are a number of them with a shared experience should help their recovery.